 Phishing is the fraudulent practice of sending emails or placing phone calls pretending to be a reputable company in order to trick individuals into revealing personal information such as passwords or credit card numbers.
 Phishing attacks are becoming more popular and increasingly sophisticated.
-An example of a more recent attack is where the scammers are using the green padlock symbol on the URL bar for the fraudulent website to trick users into believing they are using the real thing.
+During a recent attack the scammers used the green padlock symbol on the URL bar for the fraudulent website to trick users into believing they are using the real thing.
 The green padlock indicates that the website is safe and secure for users.

 A new threat appears to be targeting iPhone users specifically.
 This phishing scam emulates Apple Support.
-The call notifies the potential victim that multiple servers containing Apple ID information were compromised and that they need to call a 1-866 number immediately.
+The call notifies the potential victim that multiple servers containing Apple ID information were compromised.
+Following this news they need to call a 1-866 number immediately.

 What makes this threat different?

 The concerning part about this scam is that the fake number is registered as Apple.
 Therefore, it displays the Apple logo, company’s address along with the real phone number.
-The fake call was also indexed with the legitimate calls to Apple, meaning the iPhone could not tell the difference between the real and fake call.
+The fake call was also indexed with the legitimate calls to Apple.
+This means the iPhone could not tell the difference between the real and fake call.

 The first report of this scam was from Jody Westby, who is a CEO of a security consulting firm.
 She posted a screenshot of the call log showing the fake call occurred at 11:44AM.
-Westby reached out to Apple Support to have a representative call her, who confirmed that Apple did not make the call.
+Westby reached out to Apple Support to have a representative call her.
+The representative confirmed that Apple did not make the call.

 What happens if you call?